Displaying Interactive Graph 🚧

 Context

-This my Bookmarks / blog, to organize thing, historically I was relying only on post title to search content back, then I used the most simplest form of jekyll tags (without using any plugins) so it can still be hosted on github.
+This my Bookmarks / blog, where I organize things.
+Historically I was relying only on post title to search content back, then I used the most simplest form of jekyll tags (without using any plugins) so it can still be hosted on github.

-Here I am exploring how/if I can make sense of all this tags accumulated all these years, and see the relationship between them.
+Here I am exploring how/if I can make sense of all the tags accumulated all these years, and see the relationship between them.
 At least that how it started.

 d3-force